kartoza/miniSASS/docs/src/user/manual/upload/add-records.md

 1. **Site Details:** Hover over the `Information Icon` next to `Site Details` to view additional information about the section of the form.

 2. **Create New Site:** Choose the `Create New Property` option to initiate the process.
-This option allows you to add a new property to the site.
+This option allows the user to add a new property to the site.

-    ### Site Details section
+    ### Site Details Section

     ![Create a new site, site details section](./img/add-record-2.png)